Saddle fit - Western compared to English Part 1

 So the shape of an English tree is more important for the rider and modifed for the horse, while the shape of a Western tree is modified for the rider but critical for the fit to the horse.

 Position of the saddle

 Western saddle trees have large, rounded front bar pads with a rounded tip built in that directs the shoulder blade underneath that tip when it moves back the farthest.
 It is able to do this because there is no weight on the leg at that phase of the stride.
+(See Rethinking Saddle Fit and Shoulder Blade Movement for pressure testing which proves this to be true.)
 So the front of the bars of a Western saddle tree are designed to sit right behind the shoulder blade.
 This is explained further in our Proper Position of a Western Saddle page.

 However, in both cases, it is the position of the saddle tree that determines the proper position of the saddle, not the rigging position, cinch/girth position, rider position, cantle position etc.

 No Poking - ie. no areas of high pressure

 The principle is the same, but the areas of concern are different between English and Western saddles.
 The points on an English saddle are a crucial area to check as they carry a lot of the weight and end abruptly.
 If the angle of the points is too steep, those points will drive into a horse pretty hard.
 Also, the area of the "twist" or waist is often very narrow in order to make a narrow seat that the rider likes.
 However, since pressure concentrates on bone, having those rails too close together can put a lot of pressure on the sides of the spinous processes and cause problems.
 The stirrup bars are another area that can cause problems.
 In order for them not to dig into the rider, they are sometimes inadvertently positioned in a way that digs into the horse.
 These are critical areas to check on an English saddle.